 The conclusion is that the Right Choices Program was effective in delivering constructive interventions that were positively affecting student behaviors when they returned to their home schools.
 These constructive interventions included low student-to-teacher ratio, structured classrooms with behavioral management, positive emphasis on behavior management, social skills instruction, and parental involvement.

 Barnes, Lisa B., "An Evaluation of the Right Choices Program to Determine Effectiveness in Delivering Constructive Interventions and Providing an Early Support Program in Order to Modify Behavior of First-Time Student Offenders who Commit Drug and Violent Acts" (2010).
-Education Theses, Dissertations and Projects.
-Paper 91.
+Education Dissertations and Projects.
+91.